DevDaveid/ip-check/README.md

 # ip-check

-Small CLI tool that lets you check an IP address against the InternetDB API.
+Small CLI tool that lets you do various IP checks with a single command.

 # Usage
 `ip-config <ip>`